Adithya-Kalany/fluidity/README.md

 ![logo](https://github.com/PrettyCoffee/fluidity/blob/main/public/logo192.png)

+# Fork.
+This is my personal fork with my config, nothing else.

 # Fluidity - An accordion based startpage
 Here you can find the startpage I created for my browser :)